 - If the target NF is SMF, the request may include the Control Plane CIoT 5GS Optimisation Indication or User Plane CIoT 5GS Optimisation Indication.

-- If the target NF is NSACF, the request may include S-NSSAI(s) of the network served by NSACF, NSACF Serving Area information, and NSACF service capability.
+- If the target NF is NSACF, the request may include S-NSSAI(s) of theNF service consumer network served by NSACF, NSACF Serving Area information, and NSACF service capability.
 Details about NSACF discovery and selection are described in clause 6.3.22 of TS 23.501 [2].

 - If the target NF is SCP, the request may include information about: